nasa-jpl-memex/memex-explorer/README.md

     AWS SECRET: the key secret for your aws account

-    HTPASSWD: the HTTP login password.
-Deploys to the web
+    HTPASSWD_PATH: the HTTP login password path.
+This file should have been given to you.
+(If not email ...possibly @ahmadia ?). place it at a location not tracked by git and enter the absolute path to this location in the value of this variable.

 Additionally, you can choose to deploy a different git branch than the production branch.